 6. Implement Small Facilities Upgrades

 Start upgrading your building by installing programmable thermostats and low-flow faucet aerators, replacing incandescent light bulbs with LED bulbs, and placing recycling bins next to every trash bin.
 These small improvements could even save your organization money.
-These projects will also build momentum for bigger projects like solar panels and HVAC retrofits.
+These projects will also build momentum for bigger projects like HVAC retrofits or renewable energy installations, which while expensive up front can net massive savings.

 7. Purchase Green Products